EmixamPP/linux-enable-ir-emitter/README.md

 Provides support for infrared cameras that are not directly enabled out-of-the box (at the very least, the kernel must recognise your infrared camera).
 The purpose of this repository is to activate the emitter when the infrared camera is called.

-`linux-enable-ir-emitter` can automatically generate a lightweight driver (located in user space) for any (UVC) infrared emitter.
+`linux-enable-ir-emitter` can automatically generate a lightweight driver (located in user space) for almost any (UVC) infrared emitter.

 This software was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.